samzabala/1p21datapi/README.md

 **[ Optional | Default: `''` ]**

-Add a subtilte or description for the data visual
+Add a subtitle or description for the data visual

 ## Data Settings